Friday, 6 June 2025

 Dogs that participate in the Iditarod race.

-Lovely dogs waiting to show off to us.
-These dogs live to run and participate in the Iditarod race.
-It’s world famous it seems.
-It’s a sled-dog race and evidently the Alaskan huskies are the best.
-The length of the race, 1049 miles, is symbolic of Alaska becoming the 49 state.
+After the museum we were taken to meet some sled dogs.
+These dogs live to run and participate in the Iditarod race which is world famous amongst dog people of the north.
+It is a sled-dog race and evidently the Alaskan Huskies are the best.
+The length of the race, 1049 miles, is symbolic of Alaska becoming the 49th state.
 People come from around the world with their dogs and also to just be involved.
 These dogs seem to live to race.

 Nome and the gold rush